jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 9. **Use the verification challenge in the webhook response**

-    - In the next step, you need to add aother module that will generate the response expected by COM.
-From the Tools module, click on `+` and add the `Webhook response` module.
+    - In the next step, you need to add another module that will generate the response expected by COM.
+From the Tools module, click on **+** and add the **Webhook response** module.

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-16.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-16.png){:class="body-image-post"}{: data-lightbox="gallery"}

-    - Leave the status as `200`.
+    - Leave the status as **200**.
 Click on the body field, and enter:

         {&quot;verification&quot;: &quot;&quot;}